fluxninja/aperture/docs/content/get-started/get-started.md

 cache key that can be passed to Aperture:

 - `result_cache_key` - This key is useful to store the response of the request in Aperture.
-For example, the result of a heavy tasks like database query, a third-party API call which later can be used for subsequent requests if requested within the TTL.
+For example, the result of heavy tasks such as database query, a third-party API call which later can be used for subsequent requests if requested within the TTL.
 This removes the need to perform the same task again.